 The NX System is designed to be like a traditional DSLR i.e. allowing interchangeable lenses, but is engineered to be compact through the elimination of a traditional optical viewfinder and mirror box.

 A quality lens should let you shoot at larger apertures to allow more light in needed to freeze a scene while providing little distortion.
 Do you tend to shoot in low light or need edge to edge sharpness, then look at a lens with a large aperture (FStop) such as the 30mm NX Pancake Lens.
 Lenses such as these that also use an aspherical element in its optical design, improve sharpness and keep distortion at a minimum.

 Shooting sports outdoors and need to be close?
 A telephoto zoom lens such as The T50200IB.
 50-200mm gives the versatility to pull back for images such as portraits, but zoom into the field to capture the action.
 This lens also incorporates ED glass in its optical design minimising colour distortion typical in telephoto lenses.

 In addition, shooting modes that permit the manual choice of shutter speeds (Shutter Priority AE) or aperture (Aperture Priority AE) unleash your creativity by allowing you to choose how movement is captured and the range of focus within your scene.
 Just like a Point and Shoot however, you can also shoot in Auto for ease of use.

 Memory and Sharing

-When shopping for cameras, make sure your camera uses a standard memory size such as SD or MicroSD (similar to SD, but smaller).
+When shopping for cameras, make sure that your camera uses a standard memory size such as SD or MicroSD (like SD, but smaller).
 Some cameras use proprietary memory card formats, which will be harder to find and more costly to purchase.
 There are multiple ways to clear memory and transport photos: move the SD card from the camera to a computer or printer; use cables to connect the camera to the computer directly; or ideally, use Wi-Fi to send images to your computer or email directly to friends and family.